nhsengland/it-standards/Services/service-procurement.md

 However, the vendor and/or supplier are responsible for providing suitable evidence and documentation regarding business continuity of a service and its underlying systems.

+The NHS England BCDR team are available to support any area of the business standing up new services.
+They will help create a BCDR runbook and help to assess business criticality.

 ## New and changed IT services must be approved before procurement

 It is important to engage IT before procuring services.
 See below for additional reasons.
-As a minimum, it is needed to validate new services to ensure a good fit with the strategic technology and service management for NHSEI and X.
+As a minimum, it is needed to validate new services to ensure a good fit with the strategic technology and service management for NHS England and X.

 There are three or four key governance processes that support this.

-The _Architecture Review Board (ARB)_ meets fortnightly and is made of of senior digital and IT staff across NHSEI, NHS X, HRA and Leadership Academy.
-There is representation from service, infrastructure, security, IG, data and analytics departments.
+### The _Architecture Review Board (ARB)_
+Meets fortnightly and is made of of senior digital and IT staff across NHS England, HRA, Leadership Academy, and other supported bodies.
+It operates a rotating chair from amongst its members.

-The _IT Triage board_ meets weekly and reiews not only business cases but also any new requests for IT projects, services and applications.
-The Triage board will generally be able to make a rapid decision on a request and ensure that it moves on to the team best able to deal with the request.
-The Triage board is made up of representatives from all areas of IT.
-Requests for technology engagement can now be made using NHSEI's Service Now customer portal.

-Both of these are managed by the IT PMO team.

-The third board is the *Technical Design Authority* (TDA).
-This consists of technology representatives mainly from IT from both NHSEI and HRA currently.
+There is representation from service, infrastructure, security, IG, GDS assessors, data and analytics departments.

+The ARB provides *technology approval* for business cases.
+It also assesses proposals for projects and services containing *architectures* that may differ from our existing ones.

+### The _CISW Technical Design Authority board_
-This meets weekly and discusses design, development and infrastructure issues and proposals.
-It's purpose is to approve appropriate changes to
-IT and to ensure that the various technology areas are aware of strategic and operational changes.
+Meets weekly.
+It's purpose is to approve changes to IT and to ensure that the various technology areas are aware of strategic and operational changes.
 The Head of Architecture is the chair of the TDA.

+It reviews design, development and infrastructure issues and proposals from across the business and provides technology approval for design change, especially as it impacts Core IT.
+In addition, it reviews business cases against possible impact on core IT.

+It contains representatives from all IT areas including security, service, architecture, and infrastructure.
+It also has representatives from other supported organisations and from key operational suppliers.

+TDA will generally be able to make a rapid decision on a request and ensure that it moves on to the team best able to deal with the request.
+In addition, it will ensure that other approvers (e.g. IT Security, finance, commercial, service) are made aware and that they will respond accordingly.

-A fourth board is the _Digital Products Assurance Group (DPAG)_.
-This group pre-assesses proposals that need to be assessed under the Cabinet Office GDS standards.
+### The _Digital Products Assurance Group (DPAG)_
+This group pre-assesses proposals that need to be assessed under the Cabinet Office GDS standards (now CDDO).
 This includes anything that is classed as a public digital service.
 It also includes any mobile app development and may include very large IT projects and services.
 Business cases should generally be idenified as being "digital" so that DPAG are engaged early.
 However, if something misses that classification, it will be picked up during the ARB business case assessment.
 DPAG and the GDS assessors have seats on the ARB.

 ## IT Services must be centrally recorded